zahra-hnf/Banknote-Authentification/README.md

 # Banknote-Authentification
+This is a Machine learning project about "Banknote Authentification" using Matlab from scratch.
 The database comes from a machine learning repository "UCI Machine Learning Repository".
 This data was extracted from exemplary images of genuine and counterfeit banknotes.
 The digitization of these photos was made with an industrial camera.